itcbx/o2-tweak-open-source/README.md

 # o2-tweak-open-source
-Developed based on Pullover Pro and complied with (GNU General Public License v3.0) Because I spend too much time on it and need some money to maintain the development server expenses, so it is not free, you can also modify the development on the basis of compliance (GNU General Public License v3.0), But it must be open source.
+It is developed based on Pullover pro and complies with (GNU General Public License V3.0).
+You can also modify the development based on (GNU General Public License V3.0), but it must be open source.